onion108/bailan_vm/README.md

 # Bailan VM

 ## Overview
 Bailan VM is a simple VM implemented in C++.
-It just one of my little practices, but my friend, *Zihao Qu* encouraged me to open its source.
+It just one of my little practices.

 ## Build & Install
 To build it, you just need to: